mahmoud/glom/docs/extensions.rst

 -----------------------

 Any object instance with a ``glomit`` method can participate in a glom call.
-By way of example, here is a programming cliche implemented as a glom extension type, with comments referencing notes below.
+By way of example, here is a programming cliché implemented as a glom extension type, with comments referencing notes below.

 .. code::